http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 do I tell the story of my event?

-Once the event is up and running we would recommend that you register
+Once the event is up and running we would

-on our Facebook
+recommend that you register on our Facebook

 Page and follow yourself and everyone else in the challenge.
-Please
+Please do not

-do not worry if you think your story isn't interesting enough.
+worry if you think your story isn't interesting enough.
 Contact

 Tyrer Sorrel or the 153 Mile Challenge Team or Register

-Your Event** and we will help you tell your story, write a blog or
+Your Event** and we will help you tell your story, write a blog or capture

-We Blog' Service.
-Remember what you think is boring someone else may find
+Remember what you think is boring someone else may find really helpful and interesting.

 If you are concerned about privacy please don't post content.
 You are in full control of your story and how much or how little information you share.
 We also operate a Live User Policy and will edit, manage and remove inappropriate content.